Misia: Avex Trax: 2002–2007

 In 2002, she transferred to a new record label, Rhythmedia Tribe, affiliated with Avex Group.

 Her single "Kokoro Hitotsu" released on August 27, 2003, was used as the theme song to the hit movie Dragon Head.

 The single "Namae no Nai Sora o Miagete", released on July 7, 2004, was used as the theme song for the drama Tenka.
 "Tobikata o Wasureta Chiisana Tori" is used as the theme song of the PlayStation 2 role-playing game Star Ocean: Till the End of Time and also appears within the game as an orchestral arrangement.
 Also, "Sea of Dreams" was used as the Tokyo DisneySea 5th Anniversary theme song.

 Misia became the first female solo act to tour the five major dome stadiums of Japan (Tokyo Dome, Nagoya Dome, Osaka Dome, Sapporo Dome and Fukuoka Dome) in 2004, drawing 357,000 spectators in seven performances.

 Return to BMG Japan: 2007–present

 It was announced on May 1, 2007, that Misia had left Avex Trax to return to her former record label, BMG Japan.
 "Any Love" was released on July 4, 2007; the song was composed by Satoshi Shimano, who also produced her debut hit.

+Her song "To Be in Love" is the Japanese theme song to Bridge to Terabithia.

 On September 29, 2007, Misia held her first overseas concert, in Taiwan.

 Her next single, "Royal Chocolate Flush", was released in December 2007, and the first album since returning to BMG, Eighth World, came out in January 2008.